MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 #### [Graph](#tab/graph)

-> [!TIP]
-> Use the following Graph call to automatically create the settings catalog policy in your tenant without assignments nor scope tags.
+Use the following Graph call to automatically create the settings catalog policy in your tenant without assignments nor scope tags.
->
-> When using this call, authenticate to your tenant in the Graph Explorer window.
-If it's the first time using Graph Explorer, you may need to authorize the application to access your tenant or to modify the existing permissions.
-This graph call requires *DeviceManagementConfiguration.ReadWrite.All* permissions.
-After you've signed in you can select **modify permissions** and select **Consent**.

 - Click *Try it* to open Graph Explorer.